Learning Implicitly with Noisy Data in Linear Arithmetic: Introduction

-Our theoretical contribution consists of a polynomial-time guarantee for implicitly learning SMT formulas from examples which are represented as sets of intervals (and threshold uncertainty more generally).
+\begin{compactenum} \item Extending the PAC-Semantics framework to be able to handle noisy data. \item Proving polynomial running time guarantees. \end{compactenum} To model noisy and imprecise data, such as sensor readings, we represent data as sets of intervals.
 Previous results \cite{PAC+SMT} only allowed for sets of assignments.
-However, information is often imprecise, such as data obtained from sensors, which is better represented as intervals rather than assignments.
+We prove polynomial-time guarantees for implicitly learning any fragments of SMT with polynomial-time decision procedures, such as linear arithmetic.
 Since we are extending the PAC-Semantics framework, we are inheriting all of its useful features: e.g., these examples could be drawn an arbitrary distribution and are not required to be fully consistent with the learned example; nonetheless, we are able to give approximately correct answers with a tight guarantee.
-We remark that SMT technology \cite{SMTbook} has proven very useful in a wide range of applications such as model checking, verification, unit test generation, interactive theorem proving for higher-order logic, as well as probabilistic inference \cite{Belle:2016aaai}.